sc-enigma/MD_ZIF7_TEMPO/README.md

 # MD_ZIF7_TEMPO

-Aom indices start with 0.
+Atom indices start with 0.

-Atomic coordinates are measured in angstroms.
+Atom coordinates are measured in angstroms.

 # system/components